Few professions can match the perks of being a pilot.

 For the record, a college degree isn’t a requisite for earning the basic pilot licenses.
 You can be a student pilot, a private pilot, or even a commercial pilot in the Philippines with just a high school diploma.

 Nevertheless, a college degree is critical if your goal is to work for the country’s major airlines.

-You can’t be qualified to be an airline pilot without a bachelor’s degree, preferably major in aeronautics, aviation, aerospace engineering, mechanical engineering, computer science, physics, and the likes.
+You can only be qualified to be an airline pilot if you have a bachelor’s degree, preferably major in aeronautics, aviation, aerospace engineering, mechanical engineering, computer science, physics, and the likes.

 However, any college course will do.
 Airlines accept applicants from diverse industries as long as they are degree holders.

 A prospective pilot who finished college, regardless of the course, is presumed to have the discipline and work ethic required to survive the airline’s flight training program and be in touch with the latest technology, systems, and procedures related to the job.

 Another advantage of having a non-aviation-related degree is the availability of a career option in case things go south with your application.
 Remember, this is a competitive industry, and there’s no guarantee that you’ll get a job even after earning all the required flight hours and licenses.

 c.
 Physical Fitness

 The lives of the passengers are literally in the pilot’s hands.
 That’s why you can’t afford to have a heart attack or suddenly go unconscious in the middle of a flight.
 If the pilot goes down, he’s taking all the passengers and crew with him.